 Burns often become infected; tetanus toxoid should be given if it is not current.

 Burns account for over 30 million injuries per year in the U.S.A.
 This resulted in about 3 million hospitalizations and 240,000 deaths per year.
 In the United States, approximately 96% of those admitted to a burn center survive their injuries, but prompt treatment is required.
 It is important for all clinicians to be familiar with the evaluation and appropriate referral of the burned patient.

-Managing burns requires a multidisciplinary team that includes an intensivist, burn specialist, pain specialist, infectious disease expert, emergency department physicians, wound care nurses, dietitian, and physical therapists.
+Managing burns requires an interprofessional team that includes an intensivist, burn specialist, pain specialist, infectious disease expert, emergency department physicians, wound care nurses, dietitian, and physical therapists.
 In general, 2nd and 3rd-degree burns require more care than 1st-degree burns.

 The most common complications of burns involve infection.
 Burns are considered tetanus-prone wounds and tetanus toxoid should be given every five years, if not up to date.
 Burns affect the physiology of the entire body and often require management from a variety of specialists including the dietitian.
 Even after recovery, many require extensive physical therapy to regain muscle mass and function.
 Because burns have a profound effect on aesthetics, all patients should be seen by a mental health nurse at regular intervals.
 The outcomes after burn injury depend on age, the extent of the injury, type of burn, and involvement of other organs.
 It is important for all clinicians to be familiar with the evaluation and appropriate referral of the burned patient.
 (Level V)

 |||Arbuthnot MK,Garcia AV, Early resuscitation and management of severe pediatric burns.
 Seminars in pediatric surgery.
 2019 Feb; [PubMed PMID: 30824139]|